You are in the CarrTracks website Picture Gallery.

 For this series we begin in Marshall Canyon south of Spokane.
 We will follow former Northern Pacific trackage to Sandpoint, ID and then the former Great Northern trackage over Marias Pass in Montana.

+The Whitefish to Cutbank and the Whitefish to Troy dispatchers were moved from Whitefish to Spokane around 1955.
 The Great Northern was also slow to add CTC.
-The GN did add 18 miles of CTC between Troy and Libby, MT in 1968.
+The GN added CTC to the single track segments between Browning and Whitefish in 1967.
+It added 18 miles of CTC between Troy and Libby, MT in 1968.
 While the new alignment was being built through the Flathead tunnel to bypass the Libby Dam, the BN installed CTC on two segments between Whitefish and Radnor on the east end and between Libby and Ripley on the west end in early 1970.
 When the new line was completed and opened on November 7, 1970 the railroad had CTC from Troy to Whitefish.
+The connecting track between the GN and NP was built at Sandpoint, ID in 1973.

 All pictures in this series are on disks 7, 12, and 13.
 You can purchase a disk and printout any of the pictures for your own use to dress up your train room or add color to a house that just cries out for more train pictures.